drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

 % python3 json-to-yaml.py --input ../../Redfish/json-schema --output ../../Redfish/openapi --config dmtf-config.json
 ```

 In this example, the **JSON Schema-to-OpenAPI converter** converts the JSON Schema files in the `Redfish/json-schema` input directory to YAML files in the `/Redfish/openapi` output directory.
-The JSON Schema-to-OpenAPI converter reads the configuration keys in the `dmtf-config.json` configuration file to configure the output, including the OpenAPI service document that it generates.
+The converter reads the configuration keys from the `dmtf-config.json` configuration file to configure the output, including the OpenAPI service document that it generates.

 ## Configuration